pn289/DataModelingAndEngineering/README.md

-# Data Modeling with PostgreSQL
+# Data Modeling and Engineering with Pyhton and PostgreSQL

 ## Summary